 Stimulus checks are not the only reason for new microbusiness activity.
-Some of the "new" companies tracked by the NBER study may have existed for years, but recently registered so as to qualify for Payroll Protection Program loans.
+Some of the "new" companies tracked by the National Bureau of Economic Research (NBER) study from May, 2021 may have existed for years, but recently registered so as to qualify for Payroll Protection Program loans.
 Other businesses were likely "startups of necessity," created by people who lost their jobs and had to generate income to support themselves.
 And many existing brick-and-mortar businesses showed up in the Venture Forward data, as restaurants, boutiques and others added a website during the pandemic so they could continue to take orders and market themselves.